IronCoreLabs/scala-style-guide/README.md

 ### <a name='java-implicits'>Implicits</a>

-Do NOT use implicits, for a class or method.
+Do NOT use implicits for a class or method.
 This includes `ClassTag`, `TypeTag`.
 ```scala
 class JavaFriendlyAPI {
   // This is NOT Java friendly, since the method contains an implicit parameter (ClassTag).